 The relationship between a father and his children is special and should be protected.
 If you are going through a divorce or child custody dispute and wish to effectively preserve your paternal connection, you may need the help of a skilled family attorney from our team.
 A Suwanee fathers’ rights lawyer could help you learn more about your legal rights as a dad and then work with you to enforce them.

 Many fathers assume that the mother of their children will be favored in custody issues.
-While this may have been true decades ago, today Georgia law states that judges must make child custody decisions without regard to the gender of either parent.
+While this may have been true decades ago, today Georgia family law states that judges must make child custody decisions without regard to the gender of either parent.

 An unmarried father must take steps in court to prove his biological connection.
 For example, he could sign a Voluntary Paternity Acknowledgment form with the mother when their child is born or shortly thereafter, or he could submit to a DNA test to establish his paternity.